apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 provide a single TCP port in which clients can be securely routed through a firewall, without requiring access to all tablet servers in the cluster.

-==== Prerequisites
+### Prerequisites

 The proxy server can live on any node in which the basic client API would work.
 That means it must be able to communicate with the Master, ZooKeepers, NameNode, and the DataNodes.
 A proxy client only needs the ability to communicate with the proxy server.

-==== Configuration
+### Configuration

 The configuration options for the proxy server live inside of a properties file.
 At the very least, you need to supply the following properties:

     protocolFactory=org.apache.thrift.protocol.TCompactProtocol$Factory
     tokenClass=org.apache.accumulo.core.client.security.tokens.PasswordToken
     port=42424
     instance=test
     zookeepers=localhost:2181

-You can find a sample configuration file in your distribution at +proxy/proxy.properties+.
+You can find a sample configuration file in your distribution at `proxy/proxy.properties`.

 This sample configuration file further demonstrates an ability to back the proxy server by MockAccumulo or the MiniAccumuloCluster.

-==== Running the Proxy Server
+### Running the Proxy Server

-After the properties file holding the configuration is created, the proxy server can be started using the following command in the Accumulo distribution (assuming your properties file is named +config.properties+):
+After the properties file holding the configuration is created, the proxy server can be started using the following command in the Accumulo distribution (assuming your properties file is named `config.properties`):

     accumulo proxy -p config.properties

-==== Creating a Proxy Client
+### Creating a Proxy Client

 Aside from installing the Thrift compiler, you will also need the language-specific library for Thrift installed to generate client code in that language.
-Typically, your operating system's package manager will be able to automatically install these for you in an expected location such as +/usr/lib/python/site-packages/thrift+.
+Typically, your operating system's package manager will be able to automatically install these for you in an expected location such as `/usr/lib/python/site-packages/thrift`.

-You can find the thrift file for generating the client at +proxy/proxy.thrift+.
+You can find the thrift file for generating the client at `proxy/proxy.thrift`.

 After a client is generated, the port specified in the configuration properties above will be used to connect to the server.

-==== Using a Proxy Client
+### Using a Proxy Client

 The following examples have been written in Java and the method signatures may be slightly different depending on the language specified when generating client with